Roy C. Palmer Prize on Democracy, Civil Liberties, and the Rule of Law

-The Chicago-Kent College of Law/Roy C. Palmer Civil Liberties Prize was established in spring 2007 by alumnus Roy C. Palmer '62 and his wife, Susan M. Palmer, to honor a work of scholarship exploring the tension between civil liberties and national security in contemporary American society.
+The Chicago-Kent College of Law/Roy C. Palmer Prize on Democracy, Civil Liberties, and the Rule of Law was established in spring 2007 by alumnus Roy C. Palmer '62 and his wife, Susan M. Palmer, to honor a work of scholarship that explores threats to, or supports of, the liberal democratic constitutional order.
 The $10,000 prize is designed to encourage and reward public debate among scholars on current issues affecting the rights of individuals and the responsibilities of governments throughout the world.

 The winner of the Palmer Prize will travel to Chicago-Kent to deliver the Palmer Prize Lecture, typically in the Fall.